 While each state licensing board has its own laws regarding engineering licensure, there is a general three-step process for licensure candidates:

 Generally, engineering licensing boards require P.E. candidates to have an EAC/ABET-accredited bachelor’s degree.
 Check the requirements of your state licensing board.
 Each state licensing board has varying educational requirements.
-Michigan is an ABET-accredited program.
+University of Michigan is an ABET-accredited program.

 Most states require four years of acceptable, progressive and verifiable work experience in the industry.